Colonel Richard Newman: Family life

-He inherited the Fifehead-Magdalen manor from his father The Baron of Castle Cary, Richard Newman, although being the youngest of two brothers.
+He either inherited the Fifehead-Magdalen manor from elder brother, Thomas (d.1668), or from his father Richard Newman (d.1664), despite being the younger of two brothers.
+He was gifted Evercreech Park directly from his father Richard [senior], this estate later overseen by elder brother Thomas during Richard's imprisonment and subsequent confinement to Westminster.
+Thomas was obliquely mentioned in the Witchfinder-general's report (1664) as the 'gentleman of Evercreech', scandalising his family by leading a coven as its 'Robin Goodfellow'.
+He was buried four years after the Witchfinder's Report in a marble tub outside the church at Fifehead with the inscription, 'One swallow doth not make the spring'.
+A martlet or legless swallow, which descendants termed the 'flighty bird' since being legless it cannot rest, was the Newman heraldic beast.

-He married Anne, the daughter of Sir Charles Harbord, Surveyor General to Charles I, and Maria née van Aelst, and had four sons, the eldest of whom, Richard Newman, who succeeded him at Fifehead Magdalen, and three daughters including Elizabeth who married Sir William Honeywood.
+Richard Newman married Anne, the daughter of Sir Charles Harbord, Surveyor General to Charles I, and Maria née van Aelst, and had four sons, the eldest of whom, Richard Newman, succeeded him at Fifehead Magdalen, and three daughters including Elizabeth who married Sir William Honeywood.

-He retained the family's home in Fifehead, where in 1693 he was responsible for building the Newman chapel on the north side of the church to cover the vault containing the graves of his ancestors, where he was buried on 16 October 1695.
+Colonel Richard retained both Evercreech Park and as sole surviving legitimate heir the family home in Fifehead, where in 1693 he visited and was responsible for building the Newman chapel on the north side of the church to cover the vault containing the graves of his ancestors.
+Here he too was buried on 16 October 1695.